-You already know that being physically active is an essential ingredient for the health and well-being of humans.
+Being physically active is an essential ingredient for the health and well-being of humans.
 It positively benefits us in countless critical ways, physically and psychologically.
-And it will help us build a base for the trying times ahead.
+And it will help us build a base for these trying times.
 Right now, the how, when and wheres of getting exercise are not as important as simply getting out there.
-(As of today, “social distancing” and “lockdown” are not intended to prohibit walks.)

 Want more guidance?